 Statement of Administrative Responsibility

-Member schools are expected to conduct their relations with each other at all levels of competition in a spirit of good sportsmanship in keeping with the objectives of the Association.
-Everyone involved has the obligation to clearly see his/her influence and act accordingly.
+Member schools are expected to conduct their relations with each other at all levels of competition under the principles of True Sport and in keeping with the objectives of the Association.
+Everyone involved has the obligation to clearly see their influence and act accordingly.

 This Association acknowledges that the school administration is responsible for the athletic program, including the making of the broad and specific policies relating to sportsmanship and the conduct of activities in the schools.
-The school principal, for example, as the administrative head of his/her school, has the responsibility for establishing the principles of good sportsmanship in the minds of the entire school family.
-He/She realizes that the kind of sportsmanship that is practiced or displayed by the representatives of his/her school will reflect to its credit or otherwise.
+The school principal, for example, as the administrative head of their school, has the responsibility for establishing the principles of True Sport in the minds of the entire school family.
+They realize that the kind of sportsmanship that is practiced or displayed by the representatives of their school will reflect to its credit or otherwise.

 General guideline recommendations: